-Appendix: AUDIT FORM & FORMULA SHEET
+Appendix: AUDIT FORM FORMULA SHEET

-Auditor Name: Date:

-Certifying Organization:

-Audit Location:

-- (1) The irrigation audit must be conducted as part of a QWEL workshop or independently supervised by a QWEL certified professional.
+Au ditor Name: Date: Ce rtifying Orga nization: Au dit Location , 1 QWEL cert on audit must be conducted as part of a QWEL workshop or independently supervised by a Fied professional.
 Calculations must be completed independently.
-Completed forms must be submitted to the QWEL Professional Certifying Organization through which you are obtaining the QWEL certification. - 2 Complete site information, evaluation, and basic system tune-up prior to irrigation system testing. - Only conduct an irrigation audit if the irrigation system is determined to be in good working order. - 3 Irrigation System Testing Procedures - Draw a diagram of the test area including dimensions, head locations, and catch can locations. - Only conduct an irrigation audit on overhead irrigation systems if the wind speed is 5 mph or less. - Run zone to be tested and mark spray bodies with flags. - Place catch cans in zone to be tested. - Ensure all cans are of the same size and shape. - Use a minimum of 24 catch cans and a number of cans that can be divided by four. - Leave a space of about 2 feet between a spray body and a catch can. - Layout catch cans in a uniform grid. - Space cans approximately 5 8 feet on center for fixed and rotary spray sprinklers. - Space cans approximately 10 20 feet on center for rotors. - Pull flags before running test as they will obstruct the path of the spray. - Run the irrigation zone for a sufficient amount of time to collect a minimum volume of water of 20 ml.
-Typically 5 10 min for fixed spray sprinklers and 10 30 mins for rotors and rotating sprinklers. - If the test area covers more than one station the run time for each station must be adjusted to achieve a matched precipitation rate across the test area. - Measure and record the amount of water in each catch can. - Use scale on catch can if available to measure volume of water in ml or depth of water in inches or centimeters. - If no scale is available pour water into a graduated cylinder with a ml scale. - For catch cans with straight sides and a flat bottom, simply measure the depth of water in inches or centimeters using a ruler. - Ensure that catch cans are numbered on the diagram so that the location of the measurements is known as this may help to identify issues with the irrigation system. - (4) Calculate the low quarter distribution uniformity (DU{LQ}): - (5) Calculate the net precipitation rate (PR{NET}): - 6 Use the DU{LO} and PR{NET} to determine a basic irrigation schedule for the test area.
+Completed forms must be o the QWEL Professional Certifying Organization through which you are obtaining the QWEL.
+2 • te information, evaluation, and basic system tune-up prior to irrigation system testing. onduct an irrigation audit if the irrigation system is determined to be in good working order. ·.
+3 Draw Only c Run zc Place O L O L O S O S Pull flat Run the Typical O Iff a Measure O U O Iff O F O E diagram of the test area including dimensions, head locations, and catch can locations.
+Induct an irrigation audit on overhead irrigation systems if the wind speed is 5 mph or less.
+The to be tested and mark spray bodies with flags.
+The to be tested and mark spray bodies with flags.
+The to be tested and mark spray bodies with flags.
+The to be tested and mark spray bodies with flags.
+The to be tested and mark spray bodies with flags.
+The to a space of the same size and shape.
+The to a space of about 2 feet between a spray body and a catch can.
+The top of the top of the spray of the top of the top of the top of the spray sprinklers.
+The top of the spray is prinklers.
+The top of the spray is prinklers and the spray of the test area covers more than one station the run time for each station must be adjusted to the test area covers more than one station the run time for each station must be adjusted to the scale on catch can if available to measure volume of water in million of the top of the amount of water in each catch can.
+The scale is available pour water into a graduated cylinder with a million of water in inches centimeters.
+The scale is available pour water into a graduated cylinder with a million of the measurement of the top of the measurement of the top of the measurement of the top of the measurement of the measur 0 ml. to hes 4 Calculate t e low quarter distribution uniformity (DU{LQ}): (5) Calculate t e net precipitation rate (PR {NET}):

+$\mbox{\Large (6)} \mbox{\Large Use the } DU{LQ}$ and PR{NET} to determine a basic irrigation schedule for the test area.